dodona-edu/universal-judge/exercise/global/description/description.en.md

-Define a global variable `global` with the value "GLOBAL".
+Define a global variable `global_var` with the value "GLOBAL".